kubevirt/user-guide/workloads/virtual-machines/dns.md

 So `spec.hostname` and `spec.subdomain` get translated to a DNS A-record of the form `<vm.spec.hostname>.<vm.spec.subdomain>.<vm.metadata.namespace>.svc.cluster.local`.
-If no `spec.hostname` is set, then we fall back to the VirtualMachine name itself.
+If no `spec.hostname` is set, then we fall back to the VirtualMachineInstance name itself.
 The resulting DNS A-record looks like this then:
 `<vm.metadata.name>.<vm.spec.subdomain>.<vm.metadata.namespace>.svc.cluster.local`.